cedadev/jasmin-workshop/tutorials/tut02/README.md

     * NOTE: the `-i` option means "install only" - so this will not run the suite.
       ![Image of workflow graph](./images/gui7.png)

-> 7. Understand different modes of stopping a running suite
+> 7. Understand different modes of stopping a running workflow

-  * Understand different modes of stopping a running suite:
+  * Understand different modes of stopping a running workflow:
     * If you need to stop a workflow that is running you can use:

       ```